pedrojunqueira/da-100/README.md

 	- Promote headers can use the promote header in the Home Ribbon session or click the table icon next to first column (use first row as header)
 	- Can remove top N rows
 	- Can delete columns by selecting the ones you need or you can select the ones you want to keep then delete the others
-	- You can unpivot columns by selecting the columns to unpivot and the column names will be attributes and the numeric value will be value
+	- You can unpivot columns by selecting the columns to unpivot and
+		-  the column names will be **attribute** and
+		- the numeric value will be **value**
 	- Pivot the columns is the opposite of unpivot and used to summarize and aggregate data
+	- Transpose is to switch columns to rows and rows to columns
 	- Visualize query dependency
 		- Tab "View" -> Query dependency